K-12 | Higher Education | Healthcare | Legends

 Fulton County Schools

 Mike Looney became superintendent of Fulton County Schools in 2019, having served in similar positions in Williamson County, Tennessee, and Butler County, Alabama.
 Under his leadership in Butler County, the school district realized significant student achievement gains, improved the graduation rate, and established its first magnet school.
 A public educator since 1994, Looney has also been a classroom teacher, assistant principal, principal, and assistant superintendent.
-Prior to entering education, Looney was a finance manager and served for seven years with the U.S. Marines.
+Prior to entering education, Looney was a finance manager and served for seven years in the U.S. Marines.

 Education: Jacksonville State University (EdM), University of Alabama (EdS, EdD)